pve-loong64-port/proxmox-backup/docs/system-booting.rst

 If ``systemd-boot`` is used as a bootloader (see :ref:`Determine which Bootloader is used <systembooting-determine-bootloader>`), some additional setup is needed.
-This is only the case if Proxmox Backup was installed with ZFS-on-root.
+This is only the case if Proxmox Backup Server was installed with ZFS-on-root.

 To check the latter, run: